Debt Consolidation Loans for Bad Credit Rates in January 2026

 Different lenders have different credit score requirements.
 Some will require that you have a good credit score, while others will accept fair credit.
 The lower your credit score, the higher your APR will likely be.

-Yes, you can get a debt consolidation loan with bad credit.
+Yes, it is possible to get a debt consolidation loan with bad credit with LendingTree.
 However, you’ll likely pay high rates, and you may need to take out a secured loan or apply with a co-borrower.
 If you’re stuck with high rates, you can always refinance your personal loan down the road.

 If you want to apply for a debt consolidation loan but have a lot of debt, getting approved may be difficult, but not impossible.
 For starters, check your credit score to see where you stand and work on cutting down on your debt.
 You can do this by using methods like the debt snowball method or the debt avalanche method.